aws-samples/sagemaker-rstudio-emr/README.md

 ## Architecture
 ![](images/sagemaker-emr.drawio.png)

-This repository is apart of the following blog: [Insert Blog Link].
+This repository is apart of the following blog:https://aws.amazon.com/blogs/machine-learning/connect-amazon-emr-and-rstudio-on-amazon-sagemaker/.
 In this blog we will launch infrastructure to create an RStudio Domain and an EMR cluster.
 From there we will create a custom image for our SageMaker domain connecting the two.

 ## Security